 Moneyval published on 12 February 2020 Cyprus’ comprehensive assessment of the effectiveness of anti-money laundering and countering the financing of terrorism (AML/CFT) system and its level of compliance with the Recommendations of the Financial Action Task Force (FATF).Read More

-Compliance with anti money laundering legislation is an integral part of contemporary business.
-Anti-money laundering (AML) compliance programmes help businesses uncover suspicious activity associated with criminal acts, including money laundering and terrorist financing.
+Compliance with anti money laundering (AML) legislation is an integral part of contemporary business.
+AML compliance programmes help businesses uncover suspicious activity associated with criminal acts, including money laundering and terrorist financing.
 The main goal is to identify risks and maintain processes and internal regulations that would shield a business from facilitating unlawful conduct and allow it to report promptly to the regulators any suspicious transactions.
 With increasing business opportunities and the expansion of regulatory framework against corruption, bribery and money laundering, AML compliance is no longer simply a matter of corporate social responsibility but a strict legal obligation.

 Our firm advises clients on their obligations arising from Cyprus AML legislation and we recommend appropriate preventative measures.
 We advise on risk assessments, preparation and implementation of compliance programmes, policies, controls, manuals and procedures, customer due diligence and processes which identify red flags in order to detect and report suspicious activities and maintain proper record keeping.
 We also advise on appropriate training and internal audit mechanisms and provide legal advice on the obligations of companies operating in Cyprus in relation to anti-money laundering laws and regulations applicable in Cyprus.